LuisLuettgens/Bank-account-parser/README.md

 **Note:** The server is running on your local machine, thus your file is _uploaded_ via an intra-machine network from your OS to the docker image so it never leaves you're machine.

-Afterwards open the file: `DKB.ipynb` replace the string `/path/to/your.csv` with the acctual path to the previously downloaded csv file.
+Afterwards open the file: `DKB.ipynb` replace the string `/path/to/your.csv` with the actual path to the previously downloaded csv file.
 Then execute the lines in order to get a feel for the capabilities of this tool.

+#### Jupyter

+When using Jupyter, all you need to do is to launch a Jupyter notebook and navigate to this git repository, then open the `DKB.ipynb` and replace the string `/path/to/your.csv` with the actual location of the previously downloaded csv file.
+Afterwards, you can execute the lines line by line to get a feel for the capabilities of this tool and to analyse your data.

 ## Authors